 - Carly Everaert (member)

 Juliette Bogers framed the very first ideas for the foundation with us.
-Daan Neleman is helping with the PR and Bosko Gastager has designed the cultureland logo and the layout for the website.
+Daan Neleman helped with setting up the PR and Bosko Gastager has designed the cultureland logo and the layout for the website.
 Han Hegeman has made the website.
 Natasha Bird assisted with many of the English texts.
 Aafke Lucie de Vries supports the projects in various ways and Saskia Strawford Stolk nourishes all of us with food and attention.
-Dominique Panhuijsen, Arie Schippers, Mark Wildschut, Klaartje Dullemond, Elisabeth Müller and have been generous in reflecting with the artists on their projects.
+Arie Schippers, Mark Wildschut, Klaartje Dullemond, Elisabeth Müller, Ida van der Lee and have been generous in reflecting with the artists on their projects.
 If you would also like to be involved, please send us your contact info and field of expertise!